WilliamLievesley/WilliamLievesley/README.md

-# Hello, I'm Will 👋 Welcome to my Cloud, Identity & Cybersecurity Portfolio.
+# Hello, I'm Will and welcome to my Cloud, Identity & Cybersecurity Portfolio.

 <a href="https://www.linkedin.com/in/william-lievesley-29b517140/" target="_blank">